urbanspr1nter/nesthing/README.md

 npm install
 ```

-Build with webpack within the same directory:
+Build with webpack and compile C code to WASM within the same directory:

 ```
-webpack
+npm run build
 ```

 The distribution files are within `dist` and just open `./src/index.html` to demo.

 ## Live Demo